Date of Award:

 Two main theoretical conclusions to this study were reported.
 First, the Lakota elders' preferred interventions for bereavement for their people included family, social, community, tribal , and ceremonial activities.
 These findings likely resulted from the functional aspects of these types of culturally appropriate practices not only to help the bereaved Lakota individual, but also to help "fill the hole in the circle" left by the death of a tribal member.
 A cultural mechanism for continued tribal unity and wholeness is provided by these tribal bereavement practices.
 Second, the ancient historical Lakota ceremonies used to ameliorate grief within the tribe appear to have been fragmented over time, but these rituals still exist and their derivatives are used in various contemporary forms.

 Two main clinical findings were reported.
 First, a careful clinical assessment of the bereaved Lakota client's level of acculturation is required as a prerequisite to treatment planning.
 Second, intervention with grieving Lakota clients should include informed attention to both "western" bereavement treatment methods and traditional Lakota family, community, and social bereavement practices.

 The relative value of various Lakota family, social, community, and tribal bereavement practices and a rank ordering of various Lakota ceremonies were provided.
 These ceremonies and Lakota tribal practices were compared to modern "western" bereavement treatment methods.

 Stone, Joseph B., "Traditional and Contemporary Lakota Death, Dying, Grief, and Bereavement Beliefs and Practices: A Qualitative Study" (1998).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4055.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .